tishat-ahasan/OS161-Investor-Producer-Synchronization/README.md

 #################################################

-Teacher said everthing is ok except 2 thinks.
+Teacher said everthing is ok except 2 recommendations:

 >1.There was a condition that a producer can take at most 1/3 of a order.to do so we split every order in equal 3 size in order_item() funtion.He said not to split it.Instead